 During this period, it is absolutely vital that puppies have handling and contact.
 Puppies become fearful of handling around five weeks of age, and if they aren’t habituated to handling during this period, they can become very fearful.
 Like feral kittens who will remain feral if not handled around the three week mark (or at least be very, very difficult to socialise), the same is true of puppies.
 By fourteen weeks of age, the socialisation window is almost entirely shut, but even at seven weeks, puppies can develop a fear response to human handling.
 What they need now is handling, and lots of it.

 At this age, puppies will also start to eat more solid food.
+Make sure you do the research to find the best puppy food for the puppies breed so they get all the right nutrients they need.
 There is no reason at all they should be eating from bowls (except to learn how to eat from one – and remember to vary the materials you feed them in from plastic to metal or porcelain!) and so you can use their food needs to build up that bond with you.
 The pleasure centre of the brain is part of the reward centre too, so all food and contact combined will teach a puppy how great human contact is.
 A food bowl with puppy food is a wasted opportunity.
 Burying treats in a snuffle mat, using them as rewards for approaches, teaching the puppy their name (or to respond to “puppy!”) and you’ll quickly find yourself working your way through their food needs for the day.

 It doesn’t help with toileting though, if puppies aren’t getting three bigger meals a day, so this is the time that you need to take regular outside breaks and if you use rewards for toileting outside, you can use them for that.
 Smell and habit are much stronger tools for puppy house training than reward, so be vigilant with mopping up, change the mop water regularly and make sure that puppies go outside the moment they are awake, about ten minutes into active play and before they nap.
 Even at this age, puppies will build up toileting habits and routines that can be pretty hard to break.